TTgogogo/ttgogogo.github.com/_posts/2013-06-07-hello-tiantang.md

 ---
 {% include JB/setup %}

-I can do it, I just to keep going!
+I can do it, I just need to keep going!

 ##come on!